eljost/mopicgen/README.md

     python3
     jinja2
+    simplejson

 Additionally these commands have to be accessible through your $PATH-variable:

     jmol
     mogrify
     montage
 ## Usage
-Call mopicgen.py with one or more .molden files as argument and supply a number of MOs with `--mos` or use one of the `--fracmos` or `--allmos` flags.
+Call *mopicgen.py* with one or more .molden files as argument and supply a number of MOs with `--mos` or use one of the `--fracmos` or `--allmos` flags.

 The script will create a Jmol-script (.spt extension) to calculate and plot the MO as well as a bash script (`run.sh`) to call Jmol, mogrify and montage.